Cocoa Beach Fishing: The Complete Guide for 2024

 • Port Canaveral: For offshore anglers, this is the place to go!
 This bustling port is a hub for cruise ships, commercial vessels, and, you’ve guessed it – fishing charters.
 With direct access to the Atlantic, it’s the place to start your big game angling adventure.

 • Cocoa Beach Pier: Stretching a whopping 800 feet out over the Atlantic, this historic pier provides plenty of rod-bending action.
-Depending on the season, you’ll be able to hook into anything from Redfish, to Pompano, to Tarpon, to Snapper species, and even the hard-fighting Wahoo!
+Depending on the season, you’ll be able to hook into anything from Redfish, Pompano, Tarpon, as well as different kinds of Snapper.

 • Ramp Road Park: Boasting access to the incredible Thousand Islands, head to this park if you’re looking to escape into nature, hook Ladyfish and huge Trout, and maybe spot some incredible wildlife, too!
 It’s also the perfect location to launch your kayak from.